-1. Comply with all federal, Ohio, and other applicable law; all generally applicable College rules and policies; and all applicable licenses and contracts.
+- 1. Comply with all federal, Ohio, and other applicable law; all generally applicable College rules and policies; and all applicable licenses and contracts.
 Examples of such laws, rules, policies, contracts, and licenses include the laws of libel, privacy, copyright, trademark, obscenity, and child pornography; the Electronic Communications Privacy Act and the Computer Fraud and Abuse Act, which prohibit "hacking", "cracking", and similar activities; the College's code of student conduct; the College's sexual harassment policy; and all applicable software licenses.
 Users who engage in electronic communications with persons in other states or countries or on other systems or networks should be aware that they may also be subject to the laws of those other states and countries and the rules and policies of those other systems and networks.
-Users are responsible for ascertaining, understanding and complying with the laws, rules, policies, contracts, and licenses applicable to their particular uses.

-2. Use only those computing resources that they are authorized to use and use them only in the manner and to the extent authorized.
+Users are responsible for ascertaining, understanding and complying with the laws, rules, policies, contracts, and licenses applicable to their particular uses. - 2.
+Use only those computing resources that they are authorized to use and use them only in the manner and to the extent authorized.
 Ability to access computing resources does not, by itself, imply authorization to do so.
 Users are responsible for ascertaining what authorizations are necessary and for obtaining them before proceeding.
-Accounts and passwords may not, under any circumstances, be shared with, or used by, persons other than those to whom they have been assigned by the College.

-3. Respect the privacy of other users and their accounts, regardless of whether those accounts are securely protected.
+Accounts and passwords may not, under any circumstances, be shared with, or used by, persons other than those to whom they have been assigned by the College. - 3.
+Respect the privacy of other users and their accounts, regardless of whether those accounts are securely protected.
 Again, ability to access other persons' accounts does not, by itself, imply authorization to do so.
-Users are responsible for ascertaining what authorizations are necessary and for obtaining them before proceeding.

-4. Refrain from using those resources for personal commercial purposes or for personal financial or

-5. Refrain from stating or implying that they speak on behalf of the College and from using College service marks and logos without authorization to do so.
+Users are responsible for ascertaining what authorizations are necessary and for obtaining them before proceeding. - 4.
+Refrain from using those resources for personal commercial purposes or for personal financial or other gain.
+Personal use of the College's computing resources for other purposes is permitted when it does not constitute personal commercial purposes or personal financial or other gain. - 5.
+Refrain from stating or implying that they speak on behalf of the College and from using College service marks and logos without authorization to do so.
 Authorization to use Southern State Community College service marks, logos and the College's name may be granted only by the College's designee.
-Current administrative control of the College's designee.
 Current administrative control of the College's service mark, logo and the visual identity program will be the responsibility of the College's Communications Department.
 The Southern State Community College service mark is a registered entity and as such it is a violation of copyright law, the Identity Standards Guide and College policy to use the service mark or it's likeness without the prior authorization of the Director of Marketing or their designee.

 If permission is granted by the Director of Marketing to use the Southern State Community College name, its likeness, service mark, logo or etc. it can only be done by the guidelines listed in the Identity Standards Guide.
-Please refer to the Identity Standards Guide at www.sscc.edu/about/identitystandards.shtml
+Please refer to the Identity Standards Guide at www.sscc.edu/about/identity-standards.shtml